thearyanahmed/mcp-digitalocean/internal/spaces/README.md

 # Spaces MCP Tools

-This directory contains tools for managing Spaces object storage and Spaces access keys via the MCP Server.
+This directory contains tools for managing DigitalOcean Spaces object storage and Spaces access keys via the MCP Server.
 All operations are exposed as tools with argument-based input—no resource URIs are used.
 Pagination and filtering are supported where applicable.

 ---